buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 ![task instantiation diagram](../../../../figures/ifctask_instantiation_diagram.png)

-Figure 2 &mdash; Task nesting relationships
+Figure 2 — Task nesting relationships

 A top-level task is declared within the _IfcProject_ using the _IfcRelDeclares_ relationship.